 • Occupational license: means a nontransferable authorization in law (1) for an individual to perform exclusively a lawful occupation for compensation based on meeting personal qualifications established by the Legislature and (2) which is required in order to legally perform the lawful occupation for compensation.
 See Nebraska Statutes 84-939

-• Occupational regulation: includes any government certification, registration, and occupational license.
+• Occupational regulation: includes any government certification, registration, and occupational license except as otherwise specifically provided in the Occupational Board Reform Act.
 See Nebraska Statutes 84-940

-• Occupational regulation does not: include (a) business licensure, facility licensure, building permit requirements, or zoning and land-use regulation except to the extent that the same state laws that require a business license, a facility license, a building permit, or zoning and land-use regulation also regulate an individual's personal qualifications to perform a lawful occupation or (b) an occupational license administered by the Supreme Court.
+• Occupational regulation does not: include (a) business licensure, facility licensure, building permit requirements, or zoning and land-use regulation except to the extent that the same state laws that require a business license, a facility license, a building permit, or zoning and land-use regulation also regulate an individual's personal qualifications to perform a lawful occupation, (b) an occupational license administered by the Supreme Court, or (c) an occupational credential regulated by the Nebraska Commission on Law Enforcement and Criminal Justice.
 See Nebraska Statutes 84-940

 • Personal qualifications: means criteria related to an individual's personal background and characteristics, including completion of an approved educational program, satisfactory performance on an examination, work experience, other evidence of attainment of requisite skills or knowledge, moral standing, criminal history, and completion of continuing education.
 See Nebraska Statutes 84-941